 2. The Art Gallery of New South Wales, Sydney

 The jewel in the crown, this gallery is without doubt one of the treasures the Sydney arts scene.
 If you only see one piece here, make sure it is Brett Whitley’s The balcony 2 – one of the most evocative paintings depicting Sydney’s famous harbour.
-All good art should be accompanied by great food and wine, so make sure you stop by Chiswick at the Gallery and check out Matt Moran’s brilliant menu matched with a great glass of Rosé.
 The gallery also boasts a great cafe with reasonably priced meals and snacks and outdoor seating overlooking Sydney’s famous wharfs.

 1. The Old Fitz Theatre, Woolloomooloo